nrenzoni/stock-news-data-visualizer-app/README.md

 ---

-I've had the idea for this project for a while.
-Many thanks to the Airbyte / Motherduck competition which motivated me to actually do it!
+I've had the idea to extract structured data from stock news articles and to analyze it.
+Many thanks to the Airbyte / Motherduck competition for motivating me to actually get to it!

 Throughout this project, effort went into the following: